-The new Italian eID card started to roll out throughout Italy in 2016.
+The new Italian eID card (Carta d'identità elettronica italiana) started to roll out throughout Italy in 2016.

 Rome, Milan, Naples and Turin were the first cities to launch the project in July 2016.

-4,7m new ID cards have been delivered so far.
+8m new ID cards have been delivered so far and 6.5m have been distributed in 2018 alone.

 check if your city is delivering the new card with this online service from the Ministry of Interior.